chkworks/VL.TheBigBang/README.md

 37. Algorithms

 ## Supporters
-cheheart, brunotti, sunep, michaelias, CeeYaa, amir
+Thanks a lot to these people for buying me a Mandelbrot (or more)! cheheart, brunotti, sunep, michaelias, CeeYaa, amir

 Also thanks a lot to Rosi, Matthias, Ilina and Julian for proof-reading!